Celine Dion cancels entire world tour after incurable diagnosis

 “All I know is singing.
 It’s what I’ve done all my life and it’s what I love to do the most,” she said.

-Dion had 42 dates left to play on her Courage World Tour, but tickets will be refunded via the original point of sale.
+Dion had 42 dates left to play on her Courage World Tour.
+Find out out to get a ticket refund here.

-Ticketholders are advised to contact their original point of purchase to request refunds.

 It was to have been Dion's first global tour without Rene Angelil, her husband and manager who died in 2016.